bradripp/MAGD150-Projects/README.md

-# Here are some of my favorite lab assignements from this semester.
+# Here are some of my favorite lab assignments from this semester.